RaphaelIT7/gmod-holylib/README.md

 #### EntityList CreateEntityList()
 Creates a new EntityList.

+#### table GetGlobalEntityList()
+Returns all entities that are in the global entity list.

 ### EntityList
-This class should remove some overhead since you can pass it to some functions.
+This class should remove some overhead to improve performance since you can pass it to some functions.
+It is also used by other modules to improve their performance if they have to loop thru all entities or push entities to lua.

 #### string EntityList:\_\_tostring()
 Returns `EntityList [NULL]` if given invalid list.